-In order to quell concerns, because the government was looking at them, huh, QuiBids launched in 2015 a new QuiBids feature that they call “Locked Auction“.
-It worked and government left them alone.
+In order to quell concerns, because the government was looking at them, huh, QuiBids launched in 2015 a new QuiBids feature that they call “Locked Auction.”
+It worked, and government left them alone.
 More on Locked Auction later in the article.
-QuiBids is the behemoth in the online world of penny auction, it is the biggest company in penny auction market, but it is also a lot smaller than the giant, Ebay.
+QuiBids is the behemoth in the online world of penny auction, it is the biggest company in penny auction market, but it is also a lot smaller than the giant, eBay.
 Some of QuiBids competitors are Beezid, HappyBidDay, DealDash, and BidFun.com and many more.

 Penny Auctions Explained

-Took me a while to figure it out myself along with some head scratching.
+Took me a while to figure it out myself, along with some head scratching.
 For those not familiar with penny auctions, let me quickly explain what a penny auction is.
-Penny auctions are uniquely different than, if you ever used Ebay in the past or gone to a real auction in the flesh or just had to listen to the John Michael Montgomery song “Sold”.
-A penny auction is also called a “Bidding Fee Auction“.
+Penny auctions are uniquely different than if you ever used eBay in the past or gone to a real auction in the flesh or just had to listen to the John Michael Montgomery song “Sold.”
+A penny auction is also called a “Bidding Fee Auction.”
 Penny auctions are where bidders use a pay-per-bid, so every time you bid, you pay the host site money.
 You Bid, You Pay!
 It costs you money to bid, with no guarantee of winning anything!!!
 It’s different, I told you…

-Also every time a bid is placed, the time resets, time resets are different with every penny auction company.
+Also every time a bid is placed, the time resets, time resets are different for every penny auction company.
 The person that wins the bid is the last one to place a bid before the time runs out.
 In order to place bids, bids must first be purchased, usually in bid packs.

 How to Purchase Bids

-The nice and refreshing thing about their cost-per bid, is the same amount for any and all Bid Packs you might buy, but also this has a few drawbacks too.
-For each bid you receive you will pay the same amount for it.
+The nice and refreshing thing about their cost-per bid is the same amount for any and all Bid Packs you might buy, but also this has a few drawbacks too.
+For each bid, you receive you will pay the same amount for it.
 That is .60 cents per bid placed.
 You can check yourself by dividing the purchase price buy the bids you will receive and come up with .60 cents.
 I think you’ll find throughout their site, an honesty structured within the details to help instead of undermining users of their site.
 Yeah, I love honesty.

-Key point to remember, every time you place a bid at QuiBids, you are spending .60 cents!!!
+A key point to remember, every time you place a bid at QuiBids, you are spending .60 cents!!!
 Even though you the auction price only goes up .01 cent.
 You also pay the final bid amount for the product if you are the winner of that auction, whatever the final bid was.

 Some other penny auction sites pay-per bid amounts are as high as .90 cents per bid for the lowest amount of money spent.
 But they also have a little more reward for purchasing bids in large numbers, like .55 cents per bid for a $550.00 amount.
 I think QuiBids has a more honest approach to this, as not sticking it to the newbie, who wants try it out but retains the same buying power as larger bid purchases.